jaspartang/Traffic-Sign-Classifier-Project/writeup_template.md

 My final model results were:
 * validation set accuracy of 0.962
 * test set accuracy of 0.945

 As described, I tried data augmentation, normalization, decaying learning rate, different batch sizes, inserting dropouts in the model all this in the LeNet model, however, no matter what I've done I could not top 92.5% in the test set.
 So I altered the network, especially the first 3 convolutional layers and made them much deeper (depth).

-If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?

 LeNet, because the problem seemed similar the the MNIST problem.
-That proved wrong (atleast for getting 93% accuracy)
+That proved wrong (atleast for getting >93% accuracy)

 * What were some problems with the initial architecture?